What are PRP injections?

 Applying cold packs can reduce pain and swelling.
 It can also help to sleep with your head raised on 2-3 pillows to prevent swelling and bruising.

-Why choose The Medical Chambers for PRP injections?
+Why choose The Medical Chambers Kensington for PRP injections?

 The Medical Chambers provides professional, safe and effective care in a state-of-the-art Kensington Clinic.

-- Consultant-delivered service: All patients attending The Medical Chambers Cosmetic Dermatology Clinic will see Dr Ramia Mokbel a highly-qualified consultant cosmetic dermatologist with extensive knowledge, experience and skills.
+- Consultant-delivered service: All patients attending the clinic will see a highly-qualified consultant cosmetic dermatologist with extensive knowledge, experience and skills.

-- Treatment you can trust: The Medical Chambers uses the latest PRP technology to achieve excellent aesthetic results.
+- Treatment you can trust: Our Consultants use the latest PRP technology to achieve excellent aesthetic results.
 We take infection control seriously.
-Dr Ramia uses sterile, single-use equipment and only uses your blood so that there is no chance of contamination.
+Your consultant will use sterile, single-use equipment and only uses your blood so that there is no chance of contamination.

-- Bespoke treatment programmes: The Medical Chambers believes in an individual approach to skincare.
-Dr Ramia Mokbel will carefully assess your skin and your goals before recommending a personalised programme to optimise your skin health and enhance your natural beauty.
+- Bespoke treatment programmes: The Medical Chambers Kensington believes in an individual approach to skincare.
+Your consultant will carefully assess your skin and your goals before recommending a personalised programme to optimise your skin health and enhance your natural beauty.

 What happens in PRP injections?

-Dr Ramia Mokbel administers PRP injections in the outpatient cosmetic dermatology clinic.
-Before the procedure, she will apply topical anaesthetic to numb your skin and reduce discomfort.
+Before the procedure, your consultant will apply topical anaesthetic to numb your skin and reduce discomfort.

-Dr Ramia takes a 10-20ml sample of your blood.
-As you wait, she will process this to extract and concentrate the plasma and platelets.
-Using a fine needle, Dr Ramia will then reinject the platelet-rich plasma into your skin in a series of shallow injections.
+Your consultant will take a 10-20ml sample of your blood.
+As you wait, they will process this to extract and concentrate the plasma and platelets.
+Using a fine needle, your consultant will then reinject the platelet-rich plasma into your skin in a series of shallow injections.

 Platelets contain proteins that heal damaged tissue.
 When injected into your skin, they release these growth factors.
 The proteins boost collagen production and encourage your body to lay down fat under your skin.
 The treatment is progressive; over a few weeks, the treatment plumps your skin, increases skin cell growth and repairs and restores a youthful glow.